hraban/opus/README.md

 uses the resulting binary will need to have opus and opusfile installed (or otherwise provided).

-### License
+## License

 The licensing terms for the Go bindings are found in the LICENSE file.

-Hraban

-hraban@0brg.net
+The authors and copyright holders are listed in the AUTHORS file.